Scroll of the Rivers: Manuscripts and translations

-The Diwan Nahrawata is a geographical treatise that focuses mainly on esoteric cosmology.
-Kurt Rudolph published a German translation in 1982, based on a copy held in a private library in Dora, Baghdad that was originally from Ahvaz.
+Diwan Nahrawata is a geographical treatise that focuses mainly on esoteric cosmology.
+Kurt Rudolph published a German translation in 1982, based on Ms B, a copy held in Dakhil Aidan's private library in Dora, Baghdad that was originally from Ahvaz.
 It has about 3300 words and was copied by Ram Zihrun, son of Sam Bihram, Kupašia in Shushtar, Iran in 1259 A.H.
 (1843 A.D.).

+The scroll contains illustrations of several uthras, including the female uthras Simat Hiia and Ezlat.